An Introduction to Judaism

 Jews worship in synagogues led by a rabbi.
 Rabbi is a Hebrew word that means “master.”
 Their holiest period is the weekly Shabbat, which lasts from sunset Friday to sunset Saturday.
 Other important Jewish holidays include Rosh Hashanah (the Jewish New Year), Yom Kippur (a Day of Atonement or confession), Simchat Torah (celebrating receiving the Torah on Mount Sinai), Chanukah (a celebration of a military victory), and Passover (a remembrance of the time the Hebrews lived in Egypt).

-The Torah is the most holy book of Judaism.
+The Torah is the holiest book of Judaism.
 The Torah is also holy to Christians, who include it as the Old Testament of their Bible.
 The Talmud is another holy book in Judaism.
 The Talmud is a collection of the laws and customs of the Jewish people.

 There are approximately fifteen million Jews throughout the world.
 Two-thirds of the Jewish population is concentrated in the United States and Israel.
 Europe was once home to millions of Jewish people, but most of the survivors of the Holocaust emigrated to Israel, the United States or other nations.